Seagate/cloudfuse/README.md

 ### Windows installation

  Download and the .exe installer from our latest release [here](https://github.com/Seagate/cloudfuse/releases).
 Uncheck the "Launch Cloudfuse" upon finishing the installation.
 Run the GUI separately as admin after the install completes.
+WinSFP is required for Cloudfuse.

 ### Linux installation

- Download the archive for your machine from our latest release [here](https://github.com/Seagate/cloudfuse/releases). copy the contents to [correct directory] and [set environment variables]
+ Download and the .deb or .rpm installer from our latest release [here](https://github.com/Seagate/cloudfuse/releases).
+Uncheck the "Launch Cloudfuse" upon finishing the installation.
+Run the GUI separately as admin after the install completes.

 ### From Tar or Zip files
 In the release tab on GitHub, you can download a tar folder for Linux on x86 and a zip folder for Windows on x86 which bundles